programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 <div class="alert alert-warning">

-If you have a chance, it is worth exploring Bokeh's [color palettes](https://bokeh.pydata.org/en/latest/docs/reference/palettes.html).
+If you have a chance, it's worth exploring Bokeh's [color palettes](https://bokeh.pydata.org/en/latest/docs/reference/palettes.html).
 In the above example, try rewriting the code to use something other than `Spectral5`, such as `Inferno5` or `RdGy5`.
 To take it one step further, you can try your hand at using built-in palettes in any example that uses color.

 </div>